Hjalmer Duenow's avatar

 The Psychedelic Furs

-View in Apple Music ↗
+Open in Apple Music ↗ View on Song. link ↗

 Hopefully I don't stay stuck in 80s references!
 I got to see Psychedelic Furs live once at the University of Florida Bandshell, back in the early 1990s.
 My first exposure to them was on a local radio show in the Minneapolis radio market circa 1982, and I borrowed the Mirror Moves vinyl from an acquaintance and taped it.
 My favorite song of theirs is still probably High Wire Days, which is another track that energizes me when I hear it.